Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 *Figure 13 - MATLAB genvectors_bilinear_interp Output*

 After these MATLAB scripts run, the rest of the AI Engine build and simulation process proceeds in the same manner.
-Figure 14 shows how four kernels are assigned to tiles in the AI Engine array.
+The following figure shows how four kernels are assigned to tiles in the AI Engine array.

 ![figure14](images/va_array_4.png)

 *Figure 14 - Multicore Kernel Placement in AI Engine Array*

 Figure 15 shows the result of comparing multicore AI Engine simulation output with test vectors.
-Based on profile results, four kernels support peak processing rates in the range of approximately 1.7 to 2.1 GP/s, depending on device speed grade.
+Based on profile results, four kernels support peak processing rates in the range of approximately 1.7 to 2.1 GP/s.
+This depends on device speed grade.

 ![figure15](images/check_sim_4.png)